hajirawahid88-analyst/covid19-clinical-risk-prediction/README.md

 The research was conducted using anonymized clinical data collected in collaboration with Rawalpindi Medical University.

 **Data sources included:**
-- Holy Family Hospital
+- Hospital Data
-- Azad Jammu and Kashmir Health Department
+- AJK Data

 The original dataset contains approximately 6,000 patient records.